 For more on this topic…

 Describing the Indescribable by Dr. Clem McCartney; It is inappropriate to think that a standard step-by-step methodology can overcome conflict or build a shared society.
 How therefore does one communicate its essence?

 - Analysis/Summary – Key Elements of the Shared Societies Concept: Includes a definition, key principles, 10 Commitments/ requirements for a truly Shared Society, and more…

 - Digital Book – “Partnership between Arab and Jewish Communities for the Construction of Shared Society: Givat Haviva Model”: Describes the Givat Haviva working model for partnership facilitation with its accumulated challenges, successes, experiences, and insights

-- Podcast –“Shared Societies – Together for New Togetherness” (Gemeinsam für ein neues Miteinander): **Short intro in German, discussion in English** This episode provides background on the Shared Societies concept and covers topics that will be discussed further in our Thursday Talk webinar (register here)
+- Podcast –“Shared Societies – Together for New Togetherness” (Gemeinsam für ein neues Miteinander): **Short intro in German, discussion in English** This episode provides background on the Shared Societies concept and covers topics that is discussed further in our Thursday Talk webinar.
+(Below)

 M&E Thursday Talk

-On July 29th 2021, at 10am EDT, Dr. Clem McCartney, Melanie Hussak, and Dr. Ran Kuttner, members of the Next Generation Shared Societies Theory & Practice network, will lead our M&E Thursday Talk discussion on “Shared Societies as a Framework for Project Planning and Monitoring”.
+On July 29th, Dr. Clem McCartney, Melanie Hussak, and Dr. Ran Kuttner, members of the Next Generation Shared Societies Theory & Practice network, led our discussion on “Shared Societies as a Framework for Project Planning and Monitoring”.

 Meet our Thursday Talk hosts: